MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/microsoftml-install-pretrained-models.md

 3. After setup completes, verify the models are on your computer.
 Pre-trained models are local, added to the MicrosoftML and microsftml library, respectively, when you run setup.
 The files are \mxlibs\<modelname>_updated.model for Python and \mxlibs\x64\<modelname>_updated.model for R.

-For samples demonstrating use of the pre-trained models, see [Samples for MicrosoftML](../r/sample-microsoftml.md).
+For samples demonstrating use of the pre-trained models, see [R Samples for MicrosoftML](../r/sample-microsoftml.md) and [Python Samples for MicrosoftML](../python/sample-microsoftml.md).

 ## Next steps